benkiefer/simple-android-app/README.md

 Disclaimer: As of the creation of this application, I have never used or seen the actual Github Android application.
 This project is for educational purposes only.

-#Todo
+##Todo
  - ~~Sign in screen to pick your username~~
  - ~~Get a list of all your projects~~
- - drill into project detail?
+ - drill into project detail
+ - multi-tab support
+ - home link
+ - return to previous pages with swipe